 Pan-ethnic carrier screening

-The panel analyses more than 400 genes, in which mutations may cause over 440 different recessive disorders.
+The Beacon Expanded Carrier Screening Panel is a pan-ethnic screen for more than 400 autosomal recessive and X-linked conditions.
 Testing includes Cystic Fibrosis, Sickle Cell Disease, Thalassemia and Spinal Muscular Atrophy.
 These conditions vary in morbidity, mortality and treatment.

 Indications for use